Boosting Automatic Exercise Evaluation Through Musculoskeletal Simulation-Based IMU Data Augmentation: Results

-When models were trained on real data and evaluated on augmented test samples (TRTA), a clear drop in performance was observed across all datasets.
-For FDE, the mean macro F1-score decreased to 0.63.
-Class-wise F1-scores indicate that all three classes experience comparable issues, with macro F1-scores ranging from 0.58 to 0.70.
-The DS dataset exhibited a more pronounced decline, with a mean macro F1-score of only 0.46.
-All three classes showed similarly poor results, with F1-scores ranging from 0.37 to 0.51.
-The HS dataset suffered the most substantial degradation, reaching a macro F1-score of just 0.29.
-While class 3 and class 2 still achieved scores of 0.51 and 0.34 respectively, the model completely failed to detect class 1, yielding a F1-score of 0.00.
+In the TRTA scenario, a clear drop in performance was observed across all datasets.
+The RGS dataset was the most resilient, achieving a mean macro F1-score of 0.66, with class-wise scores ranging from 0.57 to 0.78.
+The DS dataset declined more substantially to 0.50, with all three classes performing similarly poorly.
+The RD dataset reached only 0.47, with the TL class showing the weakest result at 0.35.
+The HS dataset suffered the most substantial degradation, reaching a macro F1-score of 0.25.
+While class 3 still achieved a score of 0.51, the model completely failed to detect class 1, yielding an F1-score of 0.00.
+Standard deviations are low across all datasets.

-Figure \ref{fig:res_loso} compares the subject-wise performance on real data between a classifier trained on exclusively real data (TRTR-LOSO) and a classifier trained on real and augmented data (TRATR-LOSO).

-For the FDE dataset, subjects who already achieved high macro F1-scores with real-only training retained their strong performance when augmented data were included.
-Notably, subjects Hamit and Gregers, who performed poorly without augmentation, reached perfect classification performance when trained with additional augmented data.
-For other subjects, the improvement was only marginal.

-In the DS dataset, the use of augmented data led to a consistent and substantial increase in classification performance across nearly all subjects.
-Particularly, subjects 73, 93, and 112 exhibited exceptional gains, transitioning from macro F1-scores below 0.6 to values exceeding 0.94.
-Importantly, subjects who were already well-classified under the real-only condition maintained their high performance.

-Results for the HS dataset were more heterogeneous.
-While most subjects experienced minor improvements or degradations, subject 112 demonstrated a substantial performance increase.
-Conversely, subject 105 showed a notable decline.
-Overall, the majority of subjects remained in the 0.2–0.6 performance range across both training conditions.
-However, with augmented training, no subject achieved a macro F1-score below 0.2, whereas under real-only training, subjects 109, 111, and 112 fell below this threshold.